Who's ready for an island getaway?

-Zanzibar is one of the most scenic island destinations of Africa.
+Zanzibar is one of the most scenic island destinations in Africa.

 Zanzibar flaunts ethereal beauty, especially during the summer months.
-Zanzibar also happens to be a great beach destination in Africa during the December holidays.
+Zanzibar is also a great beach destination in Africa during the December holidays.

-It is mostly sunny, not excruciatingly humid and no cyclone rages through her shore during this time!
+It is mostly sunny, not excruciatingly humid, and no cyclone rages through her shore this time!

-Zanzibar is very affordable, with cheap accommodation.
-However, transport could be a challenge in Zanzibar with the almost non-exitenat public bus service.
+Zanzibar is affordable, with cheap accommodation making it an excellent cheap island destination.
+However, transport could be a challenge in Zanzibar with the almost non-existent public bus service.

 We stayed in Zanzibar for about a week and divided our stay between stone town and Uroa beach.

-You will also want to make time to visit the UNESCO heritage Zanzibari Doors of Stonetown.
+You will also want to visit the UNESCO heritage Zanzibari Doors of Stonetown.

-For a more relaxed and laid back ambience choose between Kedwa rock/ Nuangwi in the north or Uroa beach in the east.
+For a more relaxed and laid-back ambiance, choose between Kedwa rock/ Nuangwi in the North or Uroa beach in the east.
 The beachside is dotted with many all-inclusive resorts.
-In this area, it is a challenge to find a local market or bustling nightlife.
+In this area, finding a local market or bustling nightlife is challenging.

-In Zanzibar, we stayed at the Dhow palace hotel, which is a heritage merchant house now turned into a boutique stay.
+In Zanzibar, we stayed at the Dhow palace hotel.
+A heritage merchant house now turned into a boutique stay.